Geriatrics & Special Needs

 • D.D.S. or D.M.D. from a CODA-accredited dental school, or foreign equivalent

-• International applicants must have a minimum of 3 years of recent clinical experience following graduation or have a master’s degree / certificate in Prosthodontics.
+• International applicants must have at least three years of recent clinical experience after graduation and/or a master’s degree or certificate in Prosthodontics.
+Experience within the US / Canadian dental care delivery system is desirable.

 Application Procedures

 The deadline for application is December 1 of the year prior to the anticipated date of starting the program.
 1-2 students are accepted to the program each year.
-A stipend is available.
+A stipend may be available based on funding and eligibility.
 The program begins on July 1.

 Materials to submit to ADEA PASS